x

 1. Preparation of cardoons

-Then, cut the cardoons crosswise into pieces of 1/4 inch thick (1/2 cm).
+Then, cut the cardoons crosswise into pieces 1/4 inch thick (1/2 cm).
 Discard them immediately in water with lemon juice because they darken quickly in contact with air.
-Cover the pan, bring to boil and simmer for 1 hour or more, until the cardoons are tender.
-When over cooked, cardoons tend to lose their bitterness.
+Cover the pan, bring to a boil, and simmer for 1 hour or more, until the cardoons are tender.
+When overcooked, cardoons tend to lose their bitterness.
 Drain.
 They are now ready to be marinated.

 2. Preparing the marinade for cardoons